fireice-uk/xmr-stak/doc/compile_Windows.md

 - download and install the latest version from [http://developer.amd.com/amd-accelerated-parallel-processing-app-sdk/](http://developer.amd.com/amd-accelerated-parallel-processing-app-sdk/)

 ### Dependencies OpenSSL/Hwloc and Microhttpd
+- for CUDA 8*:
-- with CUDA 8: download the version 1 of the precompiled binary from [https://github.com/fireice-uk/xmr-stak-dep/releases/download/v1/xmr-stak-dep.zip](https://github.com/fireice-uk/xmr-stak-dep/releases/download/v1/xmr-stak-dep.zip)
+  - download the version 1 of the precompiled binary from [https://github.com/fireice-uk/xmr-stak-dep/releases/download/v1/xmr-stak-dep.zip](https://github.com/fireice-uk/xmr-stak-dep/releases/download/v1/xmr-stak-dep.zip)
+  - version 1 of the pre-compiled dependencies is not compatible with Visual Studio Toolset v141
+- for CUDA 9 **and/or** AMD GPUs, CPU:
-- with CUDA 9: download the version 2 of the precompiled binary from [https://github.com/fireice-uk/xmr-stak-dep/releases/download/v2/xmr-stak-dep.zip](https://github.com/fireice-uk/xmr-stak-dep/releases/download/v2/xmr-stak-dep.zip)
+  - download the version 2 of the precompiled binary from [https://github.com/fireice-uk/xmr-stak-dep/releases/download/v2/xmr-stak-dep.zip](https://github.com/fireice-uk/xmr-stak-dep/releases/download/v2/xmr-stak-dep.zip)
+  - version 2 of the pre-compiled dependencies is not compatible with Visual Studio Toolset v140
 - unzip all to `C:\xmr-stak-dep`

 ### Validate the Dependency Folder